StateSmith/StateSmith-examples/README.md

 Not all projects are listed below.
 Feel free to explore this directory.
 A number of the projects in here are straight up experimental.
 See each project's readme.

 ## How to Use .csx Files?
-In 2024, I only recommend using .csx files if you need very advanced features of StateSmith like custom modding the state machine graph just before code gen.
+Since 2024, I only recommend using .csx files if you need very advanced features of StateSmith like custom modding the state machine graph just before code gen.

 See [tutorial 2](https://github.com/StateSmith/tutorial-2/)